chiragpuniyanii/two-tier-flask-application/README.md

 ## Troubleshooting
   - Docker Permission Error: Ensure the ubuntu user is added to the docker group.
   - Port Access: Verify that port 5000 is open in the AWS Security Group.
+  - MySQL Volume Issue: Check if the volume is correctly attached and accessible.

 ## Future Enhancements
   - Add a frontend for the application.